TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Ajax/Backend/Index.rst

    Flushing caches is mandatory after modifying any route definition.

-Use in AJAX
+Use in ajax
 ===========

 Since the route is registered in :file:`AjaxRoutes.php` its exposed to JavaScript now and stored in the global :js:`TYPO3.settings.ajaxUrls` object identified by the used key in the registration.
 In this example it's :js:`TYPO3.settings.ajaxUrls.example_dosomething`.

-You are now free to use the endpoint in any of your AJAX calls.
+You are now free to use the endpoint in any of your ajax calls.
 To complete this example, we'll ask the server to compute our input and write the result into the console.

 .. code-block:: js